barkaderahul14399/Loan_Status-prediction/README.md

 3.)If customer is not eligible for the input required amount and duration: a.)what can be amount for the given duration.(Regression) b.)if duration is less than equal to 20 years, is customer eligible for required amount for some longer duration?
 What is that duration?(Regression)

+**Solution Steps:
+1)Classificatiom)
+Read Data
+Missing data Treatment
+Perform EDA
+Checking Correlations
+Standardize & One Hot Encoding Data
+Make Various models And Check their accuracy
+Tunning For Best value Of Parameters
+Applying it on Models
+make prediction on Testing Data
+2)Clustering
+Identify the Segment
+Standardize Segment
+make KMeans Clustering And checks Labels ckeck value Of WCSS whithin the range to wich No of cluster will give better reasult Plot Elbow Curve(WCSS vs K) find Elbo point and make model on that no of clusters take input fro user Display Whole Cluster to Him/her